nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 <img src="https://raw.github.com/nick-fournier/complete-streets-los/master/docs/Bike-left-turn-conflicts.svg?sanitize=true" width=600>

 - **Single-phased permissive left using acceptable gaps in traffic.**
---These maneuvers are typically performed at most intersections with small or moderate traffic volumes.
-Even upstream mixing lanes or centerline left turn lanes (e.g., Scott St. between Fell St. and Oak St. in San Francisco) still require a bicyclist to cross a lane of traffic before making a permissive left.
-Mitigation of this includes advanced bicycle/pedestrian signal phasing or two-staged left turn maneuvers.
+-- These maneuvers are typically performed at most intersections with small or moderate traffic volumes.
+Even upstream mixing lanes or center-line left turn lanes (e.g., Scott St. between Fell St. and Oak St. in San Francisco) still require a bicyclist to cross a lane of traffic before making a permissive left.
+-- Mitigation of this includes advanced bicycle/pedestrian signal phasing or two-staged left turn maneuvers.
 -- Calculation of delay in this case is analogous to a pedestrian crossing at a TWSC intersection where delay is encountered when waiting for an acceptable gap in each traffic lane crossed.
 - **two-staged maneuver where the bicycle moves parallel with traffic in each signal phase.**
 -- These maneuvers are typically performed at larger intersections with high volume and/or multiple traffic lanes that makes permissive left turns difficult or impossible to perform safely.